roytang/blog/content/replies/2013/06/cai5wc6/index.md

 - Games
 ---

 >Honestly, if you care about anything other then pure games AT ALL.
 Xbox 1 > PS4.
-If all you do is play games, and nothing else, PS4.\n\nI only want to play games on my gaming console, so okay!\n\nThis just in: Microsoft Engineer told me to go for PS4!
+If all you do is play games, and nothing else, PS4.

+I only want to play games on my gaming console, so okay!

+This just in: Microsoft Engineer told me to go for PS4!